+Gas Atomisation

-Gas Atomisation Raw materials
+Raw materials

-The raw materials for the process include:-
+The raw materials for the process include:

 - Metals and other elements these are generally in ingot, slab, chip or powder form. - Nitrogen and argon.
-The company is installing a state of the art nitrogen gas recovery and recycling system, which filters (in a cyclone classifier and filtration system) and cools and pressurises oxygen free nitrogen to 30Bar to allow the exhaust nitrogen stream to be recycled vastly cutting the quantity of virgin liquid nitrogen used on site. - Recycled Powders oversized powder from previous melts. - Slag Coagulant Granules a non-fuming slag coagulant (Slax 20) is used to prevent slag from the crucible entering the atomisation stage.
+The company has installed and operates a stateof-the-art nitrogen gas recovery and recycling system, which filters (in a cyclone classifier and filtration system) and cools and pressurises oxygen free nitrogen to 30Bar to allow the exhaust nitrogen stream to be recycled vastly cutting the quantity of virgin liquid nitrogen used on site. - Recycled Powders oversized powder from previous melts. - Slag Coagulant Granules a non-fuming slag coagulant (Slax 20) is used to prevent slag from the crucible entering the atomisation stage.